omerkara/omer-kara-personal/content/about/_index.md

 ---
+# Configure About Page.

+## Info.
+title: "About"
+description: "Personal website for Omer Kara."

+## Options.
+show_header: true ## Shows the content in the /about/header/ folder.
+sidebar_left: false

+## Keep this!
+Do not edit.
 cascade:
   headless: true
-description: |
-  Personal website for Omer Kara.
-show_header: true
-sidebar_left: false
-title: About
 ---

 ** index doesn't contain a body, just front matter above.